NicholasFarrow/nicholasfarrow.github.io/_posts/2020-06-17-Cryptography-in-Bitcoin-with-C.md

 Notice how just adding a single letter to the input string completely changes the hash.
 Also see how the hash function outputs a string of fixed length regardless of input length.

 ## Bitcoin Addresses (Legacy P2PKH)
 In Bitcoin there are now multiple types of addresses (see [/wiki/Address](https://en.bitcoin.it/wiki/Address)).
 The original "legacy" addresses implemented by Satoshi Nakamoto begin with the number `1`: `1K4Y7MF8uXFu7GrwvDcUpwEoNkKcREFnh7`.
 This address type is known as *Pay-to-PubkeyHash* or **P2PKH** for short.
-Legacy addresses are calculated using the following scheme:

-With `public_key=0250863ad64a87ae8a2fe83c1af1a8403cb53f53e486d8511dad8a04887e5b2352`:
+Here are the steps required to calculate a Legacy address, I'm using `public_key=0250863ad64a87ae8a2fe83c1af1a8403cb53f53e486d8511dad8a04887e5b2352`:
-1. Calculate the SHA-256 hash of the public key
+1. **Calculate the SHA-256 hash of the public key**
 	* `SHA256(public_key) = 0b7c28c9b7290c98d7438e70b3d3f7c848fbd7d1dc194ff83f4f7cc9b1378e98`
-2. Calculate the RIPEMD-160 hash of this SHA-256 hash
+2. **Calculate the RIPEMD-160 hash of this SHA-256 hash**
 	* `RIPEMD160(SHA256(public_key)) = f54a5851e9372b87810a8e60cdd2e7cfd80b6e31`
-3. Add a version byte in front of this to complete our address (`0x00` for main-net)
+3. **Add a version byte in front of this to complete our address (`0x00` for main-net)**
 	* `00f54a5851e9372b87810a8e60cdd2e7cfd80b6e31`
-4. To create a *checksum* we take the SHA-256 of this extended RIPEMD-160 hash **twice** and take the first 4 bytes
+4. **To create a *checksum* we take the SHA-256 of this extended RIPEMD-160 hash *twice* and take the first 4 bytes**
 	* `SHA256(SHA256(0x00 & RIPEMD160(SHA256(public_key)))) = c7f18fe8fcbed6396741e58ad259b5cb16b7fd7f041904147ba1dcffabf747fd`
 	* `c7f18fe8` is our checksum
-5. Add the checksum to the end of the original RIPEMD160 hash at step 3
+5. **Add the checksum to the end of the original RIPEMD160 hash at step 3**
 	* `00f54a5851e9372b87810a8e60cdd2e7cfd80b6e31c7f18fe8`
-6. Convert the byte result from hexidecimal into a [base58](https://en.bitcoin.it/wiki/Base58Check_encoding) string
+6. **Convert the byte result from hexidecimal into a [base58](https://en.bitcoin.it/wiki/Base58Check_encoding) string**
 	* `1PMycacnJaSqwwJqjawXBErnLsZ7RkXUAs`
-7. Remove any extra leading 1's.
-In base58 a '1' represents a value of zero and thus has no value at the front of address.
-However, a leading '1' is included for each leading `00` byte.	* Nothing needs to be done to the address above as it only has one 1.
+7. **Remove any extra leading 1's.
+In base58 a '1' represents a value of zero and thus has no value at the front of address.** However, a leading '1' is included for each leading `00` byte.
+    * Nothing needs to be done here as my address above only has a single 1, matching the single `0x00`.
 	* `1PMycacnJaSqwwJqjawXBErnLsZ7RkXUAs`

 It is a complicated scheme!
 But it includes several very useful features which are detailed below.